bob16795/budland2/README.md

 ## About

-Budland is a wayland compositor that uses a container system simmilar to tiling.
+Conpositor is a wayland compositor that uses a container system simmilar to tiling.
 I made this because I got sick of manually moving all my windows.

 ## Config